Yamaha DT50M

-The Yamaha DT50M is an entry-level 50 cc motorcycle in the Yamaha DT50M series, produced from 1978 to 1981.
+The Yamaha DT50M is an entry-level 50 cc motorcycle in the Yamaha DT series, produced from 1978 to 1981.
 It is a dual-purpose street/trail bike primarily aimed at novice motorcyclists.

 The DT50M has twin rear shocks and 19"/17" front and rear wheels.
 The DT50MX, which is a later model of the DTM50M, has larger 21"/18" wheels and a mono shock rear suspension.
 After its production and high sales, Yamaha decided to produce a street bike variant of the DT50M, which was given the model number RD50M.

 The Yamaha DT50MX was given similar treatment to the Yamaha RD50MX.

 Identification (UK)

 Note: The Model year is not necessarily the same as the year of sale or first registration.